 Her son, Rajiv Gandhi, on assuming office, first gratified Muslim conservatism by enacting a law quashing a Supreme Court verdict granting rights to divorced Muslim women.
 Indisputably, to balance this compromise, he paved the way to unlock and allow Hindus devotees to pray at a disputed shrine in Ayodhya, ownership of which was claimed by Hindus and Muslims.

 Much political thought of the era was symbiotically connected with Gandhian moralism and after his assassination, the Mahatma’s memory had to be kept alive by propagating values he preached in his lifetime.

-The roots of the India’s identity politics and emergence of religion as the principal basis for social identity can be traced to the two decisions.
-Paradoxically, the Congress rarely gained by making concessions to sectarian groups in either community.
+The roots of India’s identity politics and the emergence of religion as the principal basis for social identity can be traced to the two decisions.
+Paradoxically, Congress rarely gained by making concessions to sectarian groups in either community.
 Rajiv Gandhi was voted out after just a term in office and Rahul Gandhi’s pitch in Ayodhya for last year’s Uttar Pradesh assembly election swept by BJP, ended on a disastrous note when the party failed taking its tally of seats into double digits.
 Yet the party’s perseverance with the strategy demonstrates conviction of its leaders that the ‘secular template’ fabricated in the aftermath of independence lies is shambles and will henceforth be just a liability.

 Embracing Hinduism versus Hindutva